varadchoudhari/TaskTrackr/README.md

 **9. Redirecting to feed if already logged in**
 If a user is already logged in, then, on starting the application again in a different tab will redirect to that user's feed instead of loading the login page again.

+**10. 15-minute increments**
+I have used stepper at the front-end to set time in 15-minute increments.
+In addition to that, I have also validated it (whether the entered time is in 15-minute increments) at the server side before storing it in the database.

 ## Running the application

 To start your Phoenix server: